 No other document or any prior communication or correspondence, including but not limited to the VENDOR’s proposal and quotation will be construed as part of this Agreement, unless specifically agreed to in writing by the PURCHASER.

-SAFETY
+OCCUPATIONAL HEALTH & SAFETY

 Where Services is being provided by VENDOR on a property occupied by PURCHASER, the VENDOR shall be responsible for the safety of the property and all persons who may be affected by performance of the VENDOR and the VENDOR shall comply with all PURCHASER’s safety regulations and procedures.

 VENDOR must ensure that the Goods and/or Services supplied meets all the governmental safety and environmental regulations as they apply to the country of manufacture and sale.

+VENDOR shall adhere to all instruction in regards to the safety regulations and procedures from the site HSE personnel and must ensure the necessary work; permit, licenses, certificates etc shall be submitted for endorsement.

 DRAWING AND/OR SPECIFICATION

-Where drawings and/or specifications are provided to the VENDOR by PURCHASER, the Works must conform with the requirements prescribed therein.
+Where drawings and/or specifications are provided to the VENDOR by PURCHASER, the Works must conform to the requirements prescribed therein.

 PACKING AND MARKINGS